alexwalterhiggins/TSRCT/TSRCT White Paper.md

 #### 4. Conceptual Dimension

-The Conceptual dimension defines the level of abstraction when considering the implication of AI capabilities.
+The *Conceptual* dimension defines the level of abstraction when considering the implication of AI capabilities.
 This dimension focuses on reconciling theoretical, applied, and content-related aspects of AI adoption.

 **Conceptual Elements:**

 - **Theoretical:** Concerns the underlying theories, models, and frameworks that inform the approach to AI adoption and organizational change.
-Establishes a theoretical foundation that supports understanding the implications of AI technologies, including logistical considerations, governance frameworks, and societal impact. *Involves deductive thinking*.
+Establishes a theoretical foundation that supports understanding the implications of AI technologies, including logistical considerations, governance frameworks, and societal impact. *Applies deductive thinking*.

 - **Applied:** Focuses on the practical application and implementation of theoretical concepts in real-world scenarios.
 Identifies best practices and case studies that illustrate successful AI integration.
-Develops guidelines and toolkits to assist organizations in practical application of AI objectives given emergent trends and capabilities. *Involves inductive thinking*.
+Develops guidelines and toolkits to assist organizations in practical application of AI objectives given emergent trends and capabilities. *Applies inductive thinking*.

 - **Content:** Pertains to the specific data, knowledge, and information that drive AI use case development and utilization.
-Generates specific insights that address mission-specific challenges and opportunities of AI adoption, recognizing the unique needs and constraints of specific AI-enabled capabilities. *Involves abductive thinking*.
+Generates specific insights that address mission-specific challenges and opportunities of AI adoption, recognizing the unique needs and constraints of specific AI-enabled capabilities. *Applies abductive thinking*.

 ### Implementation Approaches 🚧